Skip to content

 Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.

-• 95.
-Commitment to reduced impact logging?
+95. Commitment to reduced impact logging?

-This indicator is disabled as the company reports that it only produces wood/wood fibre from plantations.
+This indicator is disabled as the company reports that it only has plantation-based operations OR does not produce wood/wood fibre.

-• 96.
-Commitment to reduced impact logging applies to all suppliers?
+96. Commitment to reduced impact logging applies to all suppliers?

-This indicator is disabled as the company reports to only source from plantations.
+This indicator is disabled as the company reports that it does not source wood/wood fibre from third-party suppliers OR only sources from plantations.

-• 97.
-Evidence of implementing reduced impact logging practices?
+97. Evidence of implementing reduced impact logging practices?

-This indicator is disabled as the company reports that it only produces wood/wood fibre from plantations.
+This indicator is disabled as the company reports that it only has plantation-based operations OR does not produce wood/wood fibre.

 • P